People v. Murray: October 12, 2011: Day 11

 Dr. Alon Steinberg, a cardiologist for 13 years and board-certified in cardiovascular diseases, Cardiac CT and Nuclear Cardiology, testified that he was not an expert in anaesthesia or pharmacology and that Murray was not board-certified in June 2009.
 Of the three degrees of breaching the standard of care (no deviation, mild deviation, extreme deviation), this case was the first time Steinberg has seen extreme deviations from the standard of care.
 Steinberg testified that propofol is only used in cases of needing deep sedation when the patient will go through a significantly painful procedure and there are risks that the patient could stop breathing; that is why it is used with constant monitoring and emergency equipment on hand.
-He testified that he only uses propofol with performing cardioversions and that he is required to have an anaesthetist present.
+He testified that he only uses propofol when performing cardioversions and that he is required to have an anaesthetist present.
 For instances of mild and moderate sedation, Steinberg stated that he would use benzodiazepines and would never prescribe propofol for insomnia.
 He received Murray's case and was asked to review his acts and omissions against the standard of care.
 The review was based on Murray's own words from his police interview previously heard by the court.
 His findings: "Six separate and distinct extreme deviations from the standard of care."